-Data quality considered at all stages
+Data risk considered at all stages

-33. APRA envisages that a regulated institution would ensure that data quality is considered at each stage of its life-cycle and that appropriate controls are implemented to ensure that data quality requirements are met.
-Data-related life-cycle stages typically include data capture, processing, retention, publication and destruction.
+33. APRA envisages that a regulated entity would ensure that data risk is considered at each stage of its life-cycle and that appropriate controls are implemented to ensure that data requirements are met.
+Data-related life-cycle stages typically include data capture, processing, retention, publication and disposal.